 The downward facing dog is a stretch taken from yoga that I’ve found really helpful for stretching tight muscles in the backs of the legs and calves.
 Here are the basic instructions for the exercise:

-1. Start on your hands and knees.
-You hands should be underneath your shoulders and your knees underneath your hips
+- Start on hands and knees.
+Hands should be underneath shoulders and your knees underneath hips

-2. Lift your hips up so you body forms an inverted “V” shape (as shown in the picture)
+- Lift your hips up so the body forms an inverted “V” shape (as shown in the picture)

-3. Look at your feet and try to press your heels down toward the floor
+- Look at feet and try to press heels down toward the floor

-4. You should feel a stretch through the back of your legs and into your calves.
-Once you feel the stretch hold the position for 30 seconds to 1 minute and repeat 4-5 times
+- A stretch should be felt through the back of your legs and into the calves.
+Hold the position for 30 seconds to 1 minute and repeat 4-5 times

 Exercise Tips For Flat Feet